-The SSP curriculum focuses on 11 factors recognized as critical to academic success, leadership and personal development.
-We believe that these factors are necessary for success and should be fostered throughout high school, college and one’s lifetime.
+The Schuler curriculum focuses on 11 factors recognized as critical to academic success, leadership, and personal development.
+We believe that these factors are necessary for success and should be fostered throughout high school, college, and one’s lifetime.

-We use the core Critical Success Factors (CSFs) as a means to assess students throughout the Scholar selection process.
-Our high school programs are designed to further develop the core CSFs in each Scholar to prepare them for success at highly selective colleges.
+We use the core Critical Success Factors (CSFs) as a means to assess students throughout the selection process.
+Our high school programs are designed to further develop the core CSFs in all Schuler Scholars to prepare them for success at highly selective colleges.

-Students demonstrate strong knowledge of classroom material and have an ability to make connections between the classroom and other disciplines and the “real” world.
+Students demonstrate strong knowledge of classroom material and have an ability to make connections between the classroom, other disciplines, and the real world.

-Students are prepared for class, Schuler programs, Reading Program sessions, non-academic activities and personal responsibilities.
+Students are prepared for class, Schuler programs, Reading Enrichment Program sessions, non-academic activities, and personal responsibilities.

-Developing CSFs are those that are present in varying degree.
+Developing CSFs are those that are present in varying degrees.
 We aim to nurture the development of these factors throughout all stages of our program.

-Scholars possess and/or develop the ability to create and strive for a personal vision.
-They are able to make connections between what they do now and what their future state will be, and their actions are driven by this connection.
+Scholars possess the ability to create and strive for a personal vision.
+They are able to make connections between what they do now and what their future state will be, and their actions are driven by these connections.

 Scholars can identify resources (i.e. people, tutoring center, career services office) that will support them as they work to achieve their goals.